bishtanuj/Machine_Learning_Algorithms/Fuzzy Logic/README.md

 > _In this example, fuzzy logic allows us to handle imprecise inputs (temperature) and make decisions based on linguistic rules.
 The fan speed adapts smoothly to changing conditions, providing a more natural and human like control system._

-> _Remeber that this is the simplified example, bit real-world applications of fuzzy logic can be much more complex and powerful!_
+> _Remeber that this is the simplified example, but real-world applications of fuzzy logic can be much more complex and powerful!_